 - High-power diode bars contain an array of broad-area emitters, generating tens of watts with poor beam quality.

-- High-power stacked diode bars contain stacks of diode bars for the generation of extremely high powers of hundreds or thousands of watts.
+- High-power stacked diode bars can generate extremely high powers of hundreds or thousands of watts.

 - Surface-emitting lasers (VCSELs) emit the laser radiation in a direction perpendicular to the wafer, delivering a few milliwatts with high beam quality.